-Professor Maslin has presented over 45 public talks over the last three years including UK Space conference, Oxford, Cambridge, Leeds, RGS, Tate Modern, Frontline Club, Fink Club, Royal Society of Medicine, British Museum, Natural History Museum, The Baker Institute, Goldman Sachs and the Norwegian Government.
-He has supervised 10 Research fellows, 15 PhD students and 25 MSc students.
-He has also have written 8 popular books, over 30 popular articles (e.g., for New Scientist, The Times, Independent and Guardian), appeared on radio and television (including Timeteam, Newsnight, Dispatches, Horizon, The Today Programme, Material World, BBC News, Channel 5 News, and Sky News).
-His latest popular book is the high successful Oxford University Press “Climate Change: A Very Short Introduction” the third edition was published in 2014 and has sold over 45,000 copies.
-Maslin was also a co-author of the 2009 Lancet report ‘Managing the health effects of climate change’.
+Professor Maslin has presented over 45 public talks over the last three years including UK Space conference, Oxford, Cambridge, Liverpool, RGS, Tate Modern, Frontline Club, Fink Club, Royal Society of Medicine, British Museum, Natural History Museum, The Baker Institute, Goldman Sachs and the Norwegian Government.
+He has supervised 10 Research fellows, 18 PhD students and over 40 MSc students.
+He has also have written 8 popular books, over 50 popular articles (e.g., The Conversation, New Scientist, Geographical magazine, The Times, Independent and Guardian), appeared on radio and television (including Timeteam, Newsnight, Dispatches, Horizon, The Today Programme, Material World, BBC News, Channel 5 News, and Sky News).
+He was also one of the key presenters of Sir David Attenborough's BBC One 'Climate Change: The Facts'.
+His latest popular book is the high successful Penguin book 'The Human Planet' co-authored with Prof. Simon Lewis.
+Maslin was also a co-author of the 2009 Lancet report ‘Managing the health effects of climate change’ and a contributor the annual Lancet Commission on climate change and global health.
 He was included in Who’s Who for the first time in 2009 and was granted a Royal Society Wolfson Research Merit Award for the study of early human evolution in East Africa in 2011.
 He is currently the Director of the London NERC Doctoral Training Partnership.